forgeservicelab/ansible.forge-birt-reports-ansible/README.md

 Ansible playbook with two roles birtviewer and reports.

 1. The birtviewer role deploys Tomcat, SQL connectors and birt runtime webapp as a user (e.g. Ubuntu) that has ssh and sudo access to the target machine.
 This role also creates a birt user with authorized_ssh key (birt.pub) and an authorized key for e.g. Jenkins CI machine if you want let Jenkins to access the target as birt user.
 2. Reports role deploys report designs for birt runtime.
 Reports are fetched from git as a birt user.
 Therefore the birt user has to have a correct private key in the target machines ~birt/.ssh/{{ git_access_key }}.
-You either transfer this file manually to the target machine or let the role transfer it by having it in files/{{ git_access_key }} file and uncomment lines in ./roles/birtviewer/tasks/main.yml
+You either transfer this file manually to the target machine or let the role transfer it by having it in files/{{ git_access_key }} file and by uncommenting relevant lines in ./roles/birtviewer/tasks/main.yml

 Check these
 --------------------